 Bedwetting alarms work on the principle of conditioned learning whereby a weak or inoperative stimulus (the feeling of a full bladder) is replaced with a strong one (the sound of an alarm) until such time as the desired result (waking up to go to the toilet) is produced by the feeling of a full bladder rather than the sound of the alarm.

-The main reason a child wets the bed is not because he or she drinks too much before bed, or produces too much urine during the night and sleeps too deeply, its’ because the bladder reflex allows automatic and involuntary voiding when the bladder is full.
+The main reason a child wets the bed is not that he or she drinks too much before bed, or produces too much urine during the night and sleeps too deeply, its’ because the bladder reflex allows automatic and involuntary voiding when the bladder is full.
 So, drinking more or less before bed is not going to change this situation.
 What needs to happen is the brain has to be taught to recognise the signal from the bladder indicating it’s full, and wake the child to go to the toilet.

 So, if your child suffers from bedwetting do think seriously about investing in a bedwetting alarm.
 It could make a positive difference to the quality of your child’s life….and yours!
-Want to know more?
-See how our alarms can help your child or check out the comprehensive report on bedwetting here.

 Disclaimer: For information only.
 This communication is not intended nor recommended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your own physician or other qualified health care professionals regarding any medical questions or conditions.